evmcnb/quartz/content/full/Psychiatric History Taking.md

 Anxiety is an unpleasant physical and psychological set of symptoms that occur in response to a potential/uncertain threat.

-There are several anxiety disorders, including [[Generalised anxiety disorder]], specific phobias and panic disorder.
+There are several anxiety disorders, including [[Full/Generalised anxiety disorder]], specific phobias and panic disorder.

 - "Have you been worrying a lot about things recently?"
 - "Are you always anxious or does it happen at certain times?"